Nilhcem/nilhcem.github.io/_posts/2017-03-13-android-tensorflow-classifier.md

   --image_dir /tf_files/games
 {% endhighlight %}

-Don't stop your container yet, you will need it again very soon.

 This operation can take several minutes depending on how many images you have and how many training steps you specified.

-These commands will make TensorFlow download the inception model and retrain it to detect images from `~/tf_files/games`.<br>
+These commands will make TensorFlow download the inception model and retrain it to detect images from `~/tf_files/games`.
 The script will generate two files: the model in a protobuf file (`retrained_graph.pb`) and a label list of all the objects it can recognize (`retrained_labels.txt`).

 For more information, the best tutorial you can find on the Internet so far is Google's [TensorFlow for Poets][tensorflow-for-poets] codelab (*I highly recommend you to do it*)